ilkkamtk/mpjakk/docs/w1-first-app.md

                ...

     ```
+    * you can put each comoponent (table, tbody, tr) to one file or you can make own file for each component
     * Pass picArray as props from App to table to tbody.
     * Iterate picArray in tbody to create multiple tr components